christianurech/christianurech.github.io/index.md

 Do not hesitate to get in touch, if you want to do a project with me.
 At the intersection of algebraic geometry, group theory, and topology there are many beautiful and fun subjects on all levels.

 My students until now:
+- Marie Abadie, EPFL ([_Master's project_](https://christianurech.github.io/Semester_Project.pdf) on mapping class groups and Master's thesis on asymptotically rigid mapping class groups and their actions on CAT(0) cube complexes)
 - Jeanette Fernandez, EPFL (Master's project on Weil's regularization theorem and Master's thesis on automorphisms of Aut(A^2))
-- Marie Abadie, EPFL (Master's project on mapping class groups)
 - Amandine Favre, EPFL (Bachelor's project on completions)
 - Valentin Prost, EPFL (Bachelor's project on the Dehn-Nielsen-Baer theorem)
 - Blerton Rashiti, EPLF (Bachelor's project on groups and graphs)